immacdonald/phantom/README.md

 #### Components

+Phantom contains dozens of components from essential building blocks like typography and buttons, to more advanced components like modals and segmented controls.

 #### Responsive Design

-Through the use of CSS variables and React contexts which span the entire app, it is simple and easy to develop a consistent design style for your websites.
+Through the use of CSS variables and global React contexts it is simple and easy to develop a consistent design style for your websites.
 Phantom also includes integration with SASS for easily utilizing design tokens for attributes such as colors and sizes.